lawrennd/old_talks/_mlphysical/experimental-design.md

 Examle paper: @McKay-selecting79 @Kennedy-bayesian01

- Random Sampling.
+> Random Sampling.
 Let the input values X1, * * , XN
- be a random sample from F(x).
-This method of sam- pling is perhaps the most obvious, and an entire body of statistical literature may be used in making infer- ences regarding the distribution of Y(t).
+> be a random sample from F(x).
+This method of sam-
+> pling is perhaps the most obvious, and an entire body
+> of statistical literature may be used in making infer-
+> ences regarding the distribution of Y(t).
- Stratified Sampling.
-Using stratified sampling, all areas of the sample space of X are represented by input values.
-Let the sample space S of X be parti- tioned into I disjoint strata St. Let pi = P(X C Si) represent the size of Si.
-Obtain a random sample XiJ,j = 1, * * , n from Si.
+> Stratified Sampling.
+Using stratified sampling, all
+> areas of the sample space of X are represented by
+> input values.
+Let the sample space S of X be parti-
+> tioned into I disjoint strata St. Let pi = P(X C Si)
+> represent the size of Si.
+Obtain a random sample XiJ,j
+> = 1, * * , n from Si.
 Then of course the ni sum to N.
- If I = 1, we have random sampling over the entire sample space.
+> If I = 1, we have random sampling over the entire
- Latin Hypercube Sampling.
-The same reasoning that led to stratified sampling, ensuring that all por- tions of S were sampled, could lead further.
-If we wish to ensure also that each of the input variables Xk has all portions of its distribution represented by input values, we can divide the range of each Xk into N strata of equal marginal probability 1/N, and sample once from each stratum.
-Let this sample be Xkj,j = 1, ..., N. These form the Xk component, k = 1, * , K, in Xi, i = 1, * , N. The components of the various X,A's are matched at random.
-This method of selecting input values is an extension of quota sam- pling [13], and can be viewed as a K-dimensional extension of Latin square sampling [11].
+> sample space.
+> Latin Hypercube Sampling.
+The same reasoning
+> that led to stratified sampling, ensuring that all por-
+> tions of S were sampled, could lead further.
+If we
+> wish to ensure also that each of the input variables Xk
+> has all portions of its distribution represented by
+> input values, we can divide the range of each Xk into
+> N strata of equal marginal probability 1/N, and
+> sample once from each stratum.
+Let this sample be
+> Xkj,j = 1, ..., N. These form the Xk component, k =
+> 1, * , K, in Xi, i = 1, * , N. The components of the
+> various X,A's are matched at random.
+This method of
+> selecting input values is an extension of quota sam-
+> pling [13], and can be viewed as a K-dimensional
+> extension of Latin square sampling [11].
- One advantage of the Latin hypercube sample ap- pears when the output Y(t) is dominated by only a few of the components of X. This method ensures that each of those components is represented in a fully stratified manner, no matter which components might turn out to be important.
+> One advantage of the Latin hypercube sample ap-
+> pears when the output Y(t) is dominated by only a
+> few of the components of X. This method ensures
+> that each of those components is represented in a
+> fully stratified manner, no matter which components
+> might turn out to be important.
- We mention here that the N intervals on the range of each component of X combine to form NK cells which cover the sample space of X. These cells, which are labeled by coordinates corresponding to the inter- vals, are used when finding the properties of the sampling plan.
+> We mention here that the N intervals on the range
+> of each component of X combine to form NK cells
+> which cover the sample space of X. These cells, which
+> are labeled by coordinates corresponding to the inter-
+> vals, are used when finding the properties of the
+> sampling plan.

+This introduction is based on [An Introduction to Experimental Design with Emukit](https://github.com/EmuKit/emukit/blob/master/notebooks/Emukit-tutorial-experimental-design-introduction.ipynb) written by Andrei Paleyes and Maren Mahsereci.

 Experimental design.